Zum Inhalt springen

 Is skincare necessary for a 10-year-old?

-A basic routine isn't strictly necessary for every 10-year-old, but it can be genuinely beneficial—particularly if your child is active outdoors, has dry or sensitive skin, or is beginning to experience early signs of puberty.
-At this age, a simple three-step routine of cleansing, moisturizing, and applying SPF is all that's needed.
+A basic skincare routine isn't essential for every 10-year-old, but it can be highly beneficial, particularly if your child spends a lot of time outdoors, has dry or sensitive skin, or is beginning to experience the early signs of puberty.
+At this age, a simple three-step routine of cleansing, moisturising and applying SPF is usually all that's required.

-Start with three essentials: a gentle, fragrance-free cleanser; a lightweight moisturizer; and a broad-spectrum sunscreen.
-Products like the Lav Kids Daily Face Routine bundle cover all three steps with formulas designed specifically for young, sensitive skin.
+Start with three essentials: a gentle, fragrance-free cleanser, a lightweight moisturiser and a broad-spectrum SPF.
+Products such as the Lav Kids Daily Face Routine bundle cover all three steps with formulas specifically designed for young, sensitive skin.

 Yes.
-Daily moisturizing is safe and beneficial for most children, especially those with dry or sensitive skin.
-Applying a gentle moisturizer after cleansing helps maintain the skin's natural barrier and keeps skin comfortable.
+Daily moisturising is safe and beneficial for most children, particularly those with dry or sensitive skin.
+Applying a gentle moisturiser after cleansing helps maintain the skin's natural barrier and keeps skin feeling comfortable and hydrated.

 Absolutely.
 Daily SPF application is one of the most effective ways to protect children's skin from long-term sun damage.
-Broad-spectrum SPF should be applied every morning, regardless of the season or weather.
+A broad-spectrum SPF should be applied every morning, regardless of the season or weather conditions.

 Is a three-step skincare routine enough for tweens?

 For most tweens, yes.
-Cleansing, moisturizing, and sun protection covers the foundations of healthy skin.
-Additional steps—like targeted treatments—are rarely necessary unless a specific skin concern has been identified.
+Cleansing, moisturising and sun protection provide the foundations of healthy skin.
+Additional steps, such as targeted treatments, are rarely necessary unless a specific skin concern has been identified.

 What ingredients should parents avoid in children's skincare?

-Avoid formulas containing synthetic fragrances, alcohol, sulfates, parabens, retinoids, and high concentrations of active acids such as AHAs or BHAs.
-These ingredients are formulated for adult skin and can cause irritation, barrier disruption, or other adverse effects on young skin.
+Avoid products containing synthetic fragrances, alcohol, sulphates, parabens, retinoids and high concentrations of active acids such as AHAs or BHAs.
+These ingredients are formulated for adult skin and may cause irritation, disrupt the skin barrier or lead to other adverse effects on young skin.

 Read more